BOBsHERE/Wiltse-AI-Origin-Proof/README.md

 - Recursive self-improvement and ShadowSim logic mutation
 - FractalGPT triads and neural mesh DAG validation

 Wiltse is released under the **Business Source License 1.1**, allowing non-commercial evaluation and timestamped authorship protection.
-For licensing or partnership, contact `your@email`.
+For licensing or partnership, contact `andrewwiltse@hotmail.com`.
+906-401-5576

 **This is not just an AI model.
 It is a cognitive substrate.**